-The Suicide Prevention Center of New York (SPCNY) is the lead entity in suicide prevention in New York State, and is operated through the Research Foundation for Mental Hygiene with funding from the New York State Office of Mental Health (OMH).
-SPCNY is a technical assistance center charged by OMH to advance the New York State Suicide Prevention Plan.
-Our mission is to promote, coordinate, and strategically advance suicide prevention across the state with the aim to reduce suicide attempts and deaths among New Yorkers.
+New York State Office of Mental Health’s Suicide Prevention Center of New York (SPCNY) is the lead entity in suicide prevention in the state.
+SPCNY provides technical assistance that advances the New York State Suicide Prevention Plan.
+Our mission is to promote, coordinate, and strategically advance suicide prevention across the state with the aim of reducing suicide attempts and deaths among New Yorkers.
 While there is no single solution to preventing suicide, SPCNY combines a clinical and public health approach in its work.

 As experts in supporting health systems, communities, and schools in suicide prevention, SPCNY provides a host of trainings along with technical assistance to a number of groups across the state.
 Approximately 20,000 SPCNY funded trainings are delivered each year to community partners.
 For clinical trainings, SPCNY partners with the Center for Practice Innovations at Columbia Psychiatry/New York State Psychiatric Institute.